less/less-docs/content/features-overview.md

 ### Nested Rules

-Less gives you the ability to use nesting instead of, or in combination with cascading.
+LESS gives you the ability to use nesting instead of, or in combination with cascading.
 Let's say we have the following CSS:

 ```css
 #header {